Hodge Hill Ward

 Hodge Hill lies seven kilometres to the east of Birmingham City Centre.
 It is one of the four wards which make up Hodge Hill District, along with Shard End, Washwood Heath and Bordesley Green.
 It is an extremely diverse ward in terms of ethnicity of residents, housing stock, levels of crime and service provision.
 Deprivation is below the Birmingham average, which masks high levels of disadvantage in some of the Ward's neighbourhoods.

-The ward's northen boundary is set M6 and the A47 (Heartlands Parkway).
+The ward's northern boundary is set M6 and the A47 (Heartlands Parkway).
 Washwood Heath Road, Stechford Lane and the River Cole mark its western and southern edges.
-The 'Outer Circle' (A4040) provides a major north-south division seperating the Ward's (western) Ward End neighbourhood, from those of Hodge Hill and the Bromford and Firs Estate to the east and south.
+The 'Outer Circle' (A4040) provides a major north-south division separating the Ward's (western) Ward End neighbourhood, from those of Hodge Hill and the Bromford and Firs Estate to the east and south.